Judges 17

 1. After Joshua died, the children of Israel went downhill spiritually and morally.
 There was no moral authority, especially toward the end of this period, and "Everyone did that which was right in his own eyes." (v.
 6)

-4. The people would fall away from following the Lord, and begin to serve foreign gods.
+3. The people would fall away from following the Lord and begin to serve foreign gods.
 Micah's mother desired the Lord's blessing on her son, but she made molten silver images.
 The shrine in this household was a mixture of beliefs and practices, yet they thought it was going to bring the Lord's blessing.

-6. The celebration of Christmas and the significance of Christ's birth is accompanied, or even outshined by Santa Claus and commercialism.
-The celebration of Easter and the significance of the cross is accompanied, or even superceded by the Easter bunny and candy eggs.
+4. The celebration of Christmas and the significance of Christ's birth is accompanied, or even outshined by Santa Claus and commercialism.
+The celebration of Easter and the significance of the cross is accompanied, or even superseded by the Easter bunny and candy eggs.

 DISCUSS/CONSIDER

-1. Syncretism, a melting pot religion, happened many times in Israel's history when the people fell away from following the Lord and served foreign gods.
+1. Syncretism, a melting pot religion, happened many times in Israel’s history.
 Discuss the syncretism observed in our culture today.
-Remember that it is the result of spiritual decline.
-Beware the subtlety of syncretism.
-Be strong in biblical beliefs and practices.
+Beware of the subtlety of syncretism.

-2. The Levite in this story was a self-seeking opportunist, breaking God's law to benefit himself.
+2. The Levite in this story was a self-seeking opportunist, breaking God’s law to benefit himself.
 There are self-seekers among Christians today.
-Beware being taken in by these people.
+Are there ways that you are acting like a self-seeking opportunist, or being taken advantage of by one?

 CHALLENGE